• Reading time:20 mins read

 • maximum of 16 sensors for 4 zones

-• Range 500 ft; radius of the sensor is from 9 to 12-degrees, the distance is up to 40 feet.
+• Range 500 ft; the radius of the sensor is from 9 to 12 degrees, and the distance is up to 40 feet.

 • Works in extreme outdoor conditions (-4F to 140F)